TinosNitso/VanityTXID-Plugin/README.md

 v1.4.0: SHA256 Checksum: cd254b21f771353738d80306f4f9648e8ef60d9e93b118b7786d20bd46c11693
 - ~31% speed increase by using Bitcoin Core's CSHA256 C++ code.
 Binary sizes are all much larger now.
 I've removed the zedwood license.
 In a future update I might bring it back as a UI selection, since zedwood probably wins on simplicity (imagine having to write every line yourself).
 Users might want to select between CryptoPP, OpenSSL, Bitcoin Core & zedwood, to check the hash rates.
 I've noticed results which are a bit too impressive inside Linux & macOS VMs. eg I got 1.4 MH/s using only 4 Threads in a very slow macOS Catalina VirtualBox.
 This should mean I get more than 1.9 MH/s natively in Windows.
 I'll probably try a native Linux test.
 It could be there's an issue with MinGW being slow (poor Windows build).
-- BugFix: Windows TTS now uses PowerShell -C instead of MSHTA (MicroSoft HTml App.) since the latter isn't allowed on 32-bit Windows 10 Home N.
+- BugFix: Windows TTS now uses PowerShell -C instead of MSHTA (MicroSoft HTml App.) since the latter isn't allowed on 32-bit WIN10 Home N.
 - Improved Python script.
 Only ever extract binaries from zip once, on enable (faster startup).
 Disabling plugin still removes all binaries.
 - BugFix: Hash rate was always over by ~1% (3*1/255) due to 'for' loops failing to catch a few used nonce bytes at #255 (or -1).
 I was just about to switch back from the new 'do' loops, due to them being 1% slower!
 - Random espeak pitch now in Linux, which is the synth version of random voice.
 BugFix: Lack of espeak no longer throws an error.